 - Ability to live in small quarters, at sea, for 10 days.

-- Swimming and snorkeling skills are required (no scuba diving).
+- Swimming in strong currents and snorkeling skills are required (no scuba diving).

 - Skills in photography, media processing, and data processing are a plus.